A Raspberry Pi is a compact, inexpensive, low-power computer board designed for learning computing, Linux, programming, and electronics.

 The user community is one of Raspberry’s strong points, because it provides a large amount of developments, documentation, tutorials, which contribute to the introduction and popularization of the device.

-In fact, the success of the Raspberry boards has been so great that at various times there have even been supply problems for some models (generally the latest model released) as demand exceeded production capacity.
+In fact, Raspberry boards have been so successful that at various times there have even been supply problems for some models, especially after the launch of new versions or during periods of high demand.

 Some sellers take advantage of times of scarcity to increase the price of these models.
-Be careful not to “get ripped off” and end up paying more than you should.
+Be careful not to pay quite a lot more than necessary just because of impatience.

 What can I do with a Raspberry Pi?